 Julian – This little town is located more south of the IE, in the San Diego mountains.
 There is camping in this area too.
 If you are walking around the little town, you have to try a milkshake/malt from The Miner’s Diner!
 They have cute decorations and a train that runs around the top of the restaurant.
 There is always the opportunity to get apple pie as well from Mom’s Pie House!
 There are many activities around this area such as apple days, gold rush days, hiking and picnicking.
 It’s a pretty town to spend the day!

 So that’s it!
 I usually don’t like to disclose my best-kept secrets.
 But I love these places so much that I just have to share!
-So when it’s 90 degrees in October and you need to escape, head to any of these places and find a little piece of fall!
+So when it’s 90 degrees in October and you need to escape, head to any of these places and find a little piece of fall in Southern California!

 Any other places you guys love going?
 Comment and let me know!